Intrigia/partikular.se/wp-content/plugins/youtube-embed-plus/readme.txt

 1. Use the WordPress plugin installer to install the plugin.
 Alternatively, you can just extract the folder in our download package and upload it to your plugin directory.
 1. Access the Plugins admin menu to activate the YouTube embed plugin.
 1. Make your default settings after clicking the new YouTube menu item that shows up in your admin panel.
+This is where you can make global settings on the appearance of each video and gallery, as well as activate: defer JavaScript  (defer CSS coming soon), GDPR mode, user restrictions, and more.
 1. To embed videos in your post, uuse the wizard to embed the shortcode.
 Example: `[embedyt]https://www.youtube.com/watch?v=ABCDEFGHIJK&width=400&height=250[/embedyt]` If you don't know exactly which video you want to embed, use the free built-in search feature to find and insert one.
 1. You can also [embed a playlist and channel gallery with this plugin >>](https://www.embedplus.com/responsive-youtube-playlist-channel-gallery-for-wordpress.aspx).
 Please install the plugin and visit the settings page for instructions.
 1. To get video SEO, an analytics dashboard and many other premium features, [sign up for one of the options here >>](https://www.embedplus.com/dashboard/pro-easy-video-analytics.aspx?ref=readme)